Short answer

 Treatment for 7-OH and kratom dependence is available online.

-MyStreetHealth treats kratom and 7-OH dependence through secure telehealth visits in Virginia, West Virginia, Maryland, Washington DC, and Ohio.
+MyStreetHealth treats kratom and 7-OH dependence through secure telehealth visits in Virginia, West Virginia, Maryland, Washington DC, Ohio, Florida, North Carolina, Georgia, Pennsylvania, and California.
 Same-day visits are often available when the schedule permits.
 No insurance is required.

 Medical note